Are you looking for things to do in Milan? Then continue reading for a list of Milan’s main attractions plus some useful insider tips.

 This cemetery is huge and it’s is like an open-air museum.
 People usually spend about an hour here and it is free of charge to enter.

 10. Casa Galimberti

-You might not find this in every travel guide about Milan, but it is a must see if you are near Porta Venezia station.
+You might not find this in every travel guide as a must see in Milan, but I would definitely say it is a must see if you are near Porta Venezia station.

 11. Bosco Verticale

-Known as the vertical forest, these unique tree lined residential towers are award winning buildings located in the Porto Nuova district near Garibaldi station.
+Known as the vertical forest, these unique tree lined residential towers are award-winning buildings located in the Porto Nuova district near Garibaldi station.

-12. Spontini Pizza for some incredible pizza
+12. Spontini Pizza for Some Incredible Pizza

-How to explore Milan – Public transport in Milan
+How to Explore Milan – Public Transport in Milan

 Map of What Not to Miss in Milan, Italy